hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 the old steppe frequencies).
 What this implies is that the Yamnaya and related steppe populations were fair-skinned but as group were less fair-skinned than modern Europeans.
-Modern Europeans received a double infusion of SLC24A5 fair-skin allele (from EF and Yamnaya-derived populations) and SLC45A2 (from Yamnaya).
+Modern Europeans received a double infusionof SLC24A5 fair-skin allele (from EF and Yamnaya-derived populations) and SLC45A2 (from Yamnaya).
 Thereafter SLC45A2 fair-skin allele underwent strong recent selection in the last 4.5 kyr to reach fixation.
 Thus, the whitening of the Europeans is a relatively recent phenomenon and as group are whiter than even the Indo-European steppe populations that contributed to their ancestry.

-\-HERC2/OCA2 allele which affects the expression of the melanocyte-specific tyrosine transporter OCA2 in the iris and results in blue eyes appears to have reached fixation in the hunter-gatherers from western Europe.
+-HERC2/OCA2 allele which affects the expression of the melanocyte-specific tyrosine transporter OCA2 in the iris and results in blue eyes appears to have reached fixation in the hunter-gatherers from western Europe.
 Whereas it is upto 0.8-0.9 in northern and western